 Another way our users keep these utilization hours low is by keeping their VM instances “always parked” and temporarily overriding the schedule for a set number of hours (such as for an 8-hour workday) when their non-production resources are needed.
 When the duration of the override expires, the instance is automatically shut down.
-Giving the best possible savings, and usually never even hitting the first GCP discount tier.
+This gives the best possible savings, and usually never even hits the first GCP discount tier.

 Do Google Sustained Use discounts save you money?

 To get the optimal savings on your resources, keep them running only when you’re actually using them, and park them when you’re not.
-If you meet the threshold of 25% usage for the month, Google’s Sustained Use discounts will kick in, and further lower your cost from the list price.
+If you meet the usage threshold for any of the Sustained Use Discounts then they will further lower your cost per hour.
 These two savings options combined will optimize your costs and provide the maximum savings.